The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Vermont, US

 Offers Telehealth

-Keith Nagle is a Neurologist in Burlington, Vermont.
+Keith Nagle is a Neurologist practicing medicine in Burlington, Vermont.
 Dr. Nagle is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Seizures, Memory Loss, Autosomal Dominant Partial Epilepsy with Auditory Features, and Generalized Tonic-Clonic Seizure.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Memory Loss, Autosomal Dominant Partial Epilepsy with Auditory Features, and Generalized Tonic-Clonic Seizure.

 Learn about our expert tiers